 - On your iPhone 8/8 Plus and iPhone X, press and hold side button and either volume up or down button at once.
 Then, swipe to power off.
 Next, return to Handoff and turn it on

 On Apple Watch:

 Launch Apple Watch app on your iPhone → Tap on General and disable Handoff.
 Then, restart your smartwatch.
 Next, turn on Handoff.

 Now, open an app on your iOS device and start a task.
 Next, this app will appear in the Dock on your Mac and in the App Switcher on your iOS device.

 Turn Off/On Wi-Fi and Bluetooth on Your Mac

 If you are unable to transfer your activity to Mac, refresh the radios and restart the computer.

-On your Mac, click on Wi-Fi icon and select Turn off Wi-Fi.
-Similarly, click on Bluetooth icon and turn it off.
+On your Mac, click on the Wi-Fi icon and select Turn off Wi-Fi.
+Similarly, click on the Bluetooth icon and turn it off.
 Next, restart your Mac.
 Then turn on the radios.

 Check out if the problem is fixed.
 If it has started working, great!
 If it’s not done, move on to the next tip.

 Turn Off/On Wi-Fi Bluetooth on your iOS Devices